firebase/functions-samples/quickstarts/uppercase-firestore/README.md

-# Firebase SDK for Cloud Functions Quickstart - Cloud Firestore
+# Firebase SDK for Cloud Functions Quickstart - Firestore

-This quickstart demonstrates using the **Firebase SDK for Cloud Functions** with **Cloud Firestore**.
+This quickstart demonstrates using the **Firebase SDK for Cloud Functions** with **Firestore**.

 ## Introduction

 This sample app does two things:

-- Creates messages in Cloud Firestore using a simple HTTPS request which is handled by an HTTP function.
-Writing to Cloud Firestore is done using the Firebase Admin SDK.
+- Creates messages in Firestore using a simple HTTPS request which is handled by an HTTP function.
+Writing to Firestore is done using the Firebase Admin SDK.
-- When a message gets added in Cloud Firestore, a function triggers and automatically makes these messages all uppercase.
+- When a message gets added in Firestore, a function triggers and automatically makes these messages all uppercase.

 ## Set up the sample